Invictus812/Dead_Simple_Sprite_Mod/README.md

 - The Chaingun is now a submachine gun with all the same characteristics as the chaingun with the sole exception that it fires one bullet per pull of the trigger, rather than two.
 Rate of fire remains unchanged.
 - The Rocket Launcher has better sprites and a smooth animation, complete with rotating cylinder. ﻿
 - The Plasma Rifle is smooth and no longer ugly as sin.
-- The BFG is definitely the most questionable change here, but I still think it looks overall better than the original.
+- The BFG has been given an entirely new sprite set.

 NEW ENEMY CHANGES:
 - The Zombieman has been given fullbright on his firing frame and calls refire like the chaingunner whenever he still has line of sight of the player character.
 He also has a new death animation.